 Hiking With Your Dog: Things Not to Do

-For starters, you shouldn’t take your dog on a hike if he’s not used to it.
-In other words, start with short walks of an hour or two before launching an assault on a long trail!
-As with humans, your dog’s ability to complete a hike will be the training.
+To begin with, refrain from taking your dog on a hike if they are not accustomed to it.
+In other words, initiate the hiking experience with shorter walks lasting an hour or two before attempting a more demanding trail.
+Just like with humans, your dog’s capacity to handle a hike will improve with gradual training.

-Hiking with a dog is not innate, it is a sport that can be learned and above all prepared.
-For this, several gestures or tricks are to be put into practice before, during and after the hike.
+Hiking with a dog is not an innate skill; it’s a physical activity that can be learned and, most importantly, requires thorough preparation.
+To achieve this, various gestures and strategies need to be implemented before, during, and after the hike.
 Focus on these fundamental points!

 Before the Hike